 What is Southern Blight of Watermelons?

 Southern blight on watermelons is a fungal disease caused by the fungi, Sclerotium rolfsii.
-Though the incidence of this specific type of blight has increased in other crops over the last several years, blight of crops such as watermelon and cantaloupe is common and can often occur in the home garden.
+Though the incidence of this specific type of blight has increased in other crops over the last several years, the blight of crops such as watermelon and cantaloupe is common and can often occur in the home garden.

 Signs of Southern Blight on Watermelon